2020 Minnesota TZD Webinar Series: Safe Systems—A Human-Centered Approach to Traffic Safety

 About the Webinar

 What is Safe Systems?
 How is it similar to and different from TZD?
-In this webinar, you'll hear from industry leaders about this new approach to traffic safety and how Safe Systems principles may apply to our work in Minnesota.
+In this webinar, attendees heard from industry leaders about this new approach to traffic safety and how Safe Systems principles may apply to our work in Minnesota.

 Brian Sorenson, Office of Traffic Engineering, Minnesota Department of Transportation